numenta/nupic.core-legacy/README.md

 - Actively developed C++ core library for nupic.core (Numenta's repos are in maintenance mode only)
 - Clean, lean, optimized, and modern codebase
 - Stable and well tested code
-    - API-compatibility with Numenta's code.
-An objective is to stay close to the [Nupic API Docs](http://nupic.docs.numenta.org/stable/api/index.html).
-This is a priority for the `NetworkAPI` and `python` bindings.
-The C++ algorithms APIs on the other hand have deviated from their original API (but their logic is the same as Numenta's).
-If you are porting your code to this codebase, please review the [API Changelog](API_CHANGELOG.md).
 - Open and easier involvement of new ideas across HTM community (it's fun to contribute, we make master run stable, but are more open to experiments and larger revamps of the code if it proves useful).
 - Interfaces to other programming languages, currently C++ and Python